Serenity Hayes wins state championship, Gabby Murphy, Sam Vyner also place at state finals

 “I thought we had a great weekend, even though we had four of our kids lose in the blood round,” W-P head coach Russ Wilson said.
 “Overall, a great weekend.
 Sam wrestled tough to come in sixth, Gabby wrestled tough too, her weight class was really tough and of course Serenity, that was a historic run for her.”

-Hayes began her tournament with a tech-fall win over Vaida Uskilith-Karaja of Bark River Harris and own her quarterfinal match of Terra Booe of Allendale in a 3-0 decision.
+Hayes began her tournament with a tech-fall win over Vaida Uskilith-Karaja of Bark River Harris and won her quarterfinal match with Terra Booe of Allendale in a 3-0 decision.
 She had a 3-1 sudden victory over Emily Medford of Waterford-Kettering in the semifinals and won a 1-0 thriller over Birch Run’s Caylynn Chandler in the championship bout.

 Gabby Murphy finished in fourth place in 110, improving on her fifth place finish last year.